openharmony/docs/en/application-dev/reference/apis-arkts/js-apis-linkedlist.md

 removeByIndex(index: number): T

-Removes an element at the specified position from this container.
+Searches for an element based on its index and then removes it.

 **System capability**: SystemCapability.Utils.Lang